-Bias in scale ages and otolith ages between two readers and between consensus scale and otolith ages were assessed with age-bias plots (Campana et al., 1995) and three measures of symmetry for the age-agreement table (Evans and Hoenig, 1998) as computed with ageBias() from the FSA package v0.4.33 (Ogle, 2014) in the RTM statistical environment v3.1.2 (R Development Core Team, 2014).
+Bias in scale ages and otolith ages between two readers (e.g., one reader consistently lower than the other) and between consensus scale and otolith ages were estimated with age-bias plots (Campana et al., 1995) and three measures of symmetry for the age-agreement table (Evans and Hoenig, 1998) as computed with ageBias() from the FSA package v0.4.33 (Ogle, 2014) in the RTM statistical environment v3.1.2 (R Development Core Team, 2014).
 If no significant bias between readers was detected, precision between readers was summarized as the percentage of fish for which the ages differed by zero to three or more years, the co- efficient of variation (CV; Chang, 1982; Kimura and Lyons, 1991), and average percentage error (APE; Beamish and Fournier, 1981) as computed with agePrecision() from the FSA package.

-Assessed ages could not be validated because known-age Pygmy Whitefish were not available and collections were not made throughout the year (Campana, 2001).
-However, we examined the length frequency distribution of all Pygmy Whitefish from May-July 2006-2012 that were captured using methods similar to those described for the 2013 collection to determine if the age of some fish could be ascertained from their length and compared to ages assessed from scales and otoliths.
+Estimated ages could not be validated because known-age Pygmy Whitefish were not available and collections were not made throughout the year (Campana, 2001).
+However, we examined the length frequency distribution of all Pygmy Whitefish from May-July 2006-2012 that were captured using bottom trawl methods similar to those described for the 2013 collection to determine if the age of some fish could be ascertained from peaks in the length frequency and compared to ages estimated from scales and otoliths.
 We also included in this analysis the lengths of Pygmy Whitefish captured in shallower waters (range: 2.9-14.3 m) of the Apostle Islands region in a once-only effort in late July 2008 (Gorman et al., 2012).

 Potential differences in the log10(W)-log10(TL) relationship among male, female, and immature Pygmy Whitefish were assessed with a dummy variable regression (Fox, 1997) using lm() in R. Potential differences in length distributions between male and female Pygmy Whitefish were determined by comparing the cumulative length frequency distribution with a Kolmogorov-Smirnov test using ks.test() and the mean ranks of lengths with a Wilcoxon signed-rank test using wilcox.test() in R (Neumann and Allen, 2007).

-Growth was summarized with the Francis (1988) parameterization of the von Bertalanffy growth model (VBGM) with parameters defined by the minimum (two) and maximum (six) age with more than one fish for both males and females.
+Growth was summarized with the Francis (1988) parameterization of the von Bertalanffy growth model (VBGM) with parameters defined by the minimum (two) and maximum (six) age in common between the two sexes and then the midpoint of these ages.
 Therefore, the model parameters represented the mean lengths of age-2, age-4, and age-6 fish.
 Differences in VBGM parameters between males and females were assessed by fitting models where all three parameters, two parameters, and one parameter differed by sex, and then comparing the fit of nested subsets of these models with an extra sum-of-squares test as described generally by Ritz and Streibig (2008) and specifically for the VBGM by Ogle (2013).
-Models were fit using the “port” algorithm of nls() in R with boxed constraints on the parameters.
+Models were fit using the “port” algorithm of nls() in R with constraints on the range of values the algorithm could consider for each parameter.
 Parameters and lengths predicted from the VBGM for both sexes were summarized with bootstrap confidence intervals constructed with nlsBoot() from the nlstools package v1.0-0 (Baty et al., 2014) of R as described in Ogle (2013).
-Based on our analysis of length frequency distributions, all fish of unknown sex less than 75 mm for which an otolith was assessed (N=11) were assigned an age of 1 and randomly allocated to the male or female groups to help anchor the left sides of the VBGM for model fitting.
+Based on our analysis of length frequency distributions, all fish of unknown sex less than 75 mm for which an age estimate (N=11) was assigned an age of 1 and randomly allocated, with equal probability, to the male or female groups to help anchor the left sides of the VBGM for model fitting.

-All statistical tests used =0.05 to determine significance.
+All statistical tests used α=0.05 to determine significance.

 Results